 A working day shall mean any day of a week from Monday to Friday when Lithuanian bank is working (central bank).

+The Daily Transaction shall mean a purchase or a sale transaction concluded on the market of daily transactions for short-term products for the delivery period.

+The Market of Daily Transactions shall mean the market for trading in short-term products with physical delivery.

-The Day-Ahead Product shall mean a way of purchase/sale of natural gas offered by the Natural Gas Exchange when an order to buy and (or) to sell by the implicit capacity allocation method, when available capacities are available, is displayed in all market areas (in Lithuania, Latvia, and Estonia).
-If available capacities are not available, trade in a day-ahead product shall only be carried out in a market area to which an order to buy and (or) to sell is submitted.
+The Day-Ahead Product shall mean a way of purchase/sale of natural gas offered by the Natural Gas Exchange when an order to buy and (or) to sell during the implicit capacity allocation period by the implicit capacity allocation method, when available capacities are available, is displayed in all market areas (in Lithuania, common Latvian and Estonian market area and Finland), if available capacities are not available, trade in a day-ahead product shall only be carried out in a market area to which an order to buy and (or) to sell is submitted.

-The Within-day Product shall mean a way of purchase/sale of natural gas offered by the Natural Gas Exchange when an order to buy and (or) to sell by the implicit capacity allocation method, when available capacities are available, is displayed in all market areas (in Lithuania, Latvia, and Estonia).
-If available capacities are not available, trade in a within-day product shall only be carried out in a market area to which an order to buy and (or) to sell is submitted.
+The Within-day Product shall mean a way of purchase/sale of natural gas offered by the Natural Gas Exchange when an order to buy and (or) to sell during the implicit capacity allocation period by the implicit capacity allocation method, when available capacities are available, is displayed in all market areas (in Lithuania, common Latvian and Estonian market area and Finland), if available capacities are not available, trade in a within-day product shall only be carried out in a market area to which an order to buy and (or) to sell is submitted.

 The electronic trading system (hereinafter referred to as “the ETS”) shall mean the system composed of hardware, software, and communication equipment, aimed at the performance of trading on the Exchange.